Raul Campos: Live Shows

 Campos is also a club DJ and has been billed at some of LA's biggest parties with popular DJs including Paul Oakenfold, Ron Trent, Static Revenger, Armand Van Helden and Mark Farina.
-He can also be found spinning at various special events around the country for clients such as Jaguar, Nokia and Fredericks of Hollywood.
+He can also be found spinning at various special events around the country for clients such as Jaguar, Nokia and Frederick's of Hollywood.
 Raul has also opened for musical acts including Stevie Wonder, Martin Gore of Depeche Mode, Sheila E, Supreme Beings of Leisure and Lionel Richie.